railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 Timesheets
 ==========

-In most service companies where Open ERP has been integrated, service sheets, or timesheets, have revolutionized management practices.
+In most service companies where OpenERP has been integrated, service sheets, or timesheets, have revolutionized management practices.
 These service sheets are produced by each employee as they work on the different cases or projects that are running.
 Each of these is represented by an analytic account in the system.